 List the nine areas of I&C review and familiarize yourself with the review process and acceptance criteria.
 (NUREG-800, Chapter 7)

-Discuss the requirements for nuclear power plants with construction permits before and after January 1, 1971.
+Discuss the requirements for nuclear power plants with construction permits issued before and after January 1, 1971.
 (NUREG-800, Chapter 7, Appendix 7.1-B)

 Discuss the following: